ReinoutVrielink/Milestone5ReinoutVrielink/README.md

 How has the use of English loanwords in Dutch evolved over time?

 Hypotheses:
-The use of anglicisms in the Dutch language has increased over the last 60 years.
+The use of anglicisms in the Dutch language has increased over the last 40 years.
-There is a higher prevalence of anglicisms in the language of the younger Dutch generation compared to the elderly.
+The increase however, is a slight one.
+It is not dangerous for the Dutch language.

 Method:
 I will conduct a literature review to identify important research and linguistic analyses.
 By analysing these sources I am learning about the evolution of English loanwords in Dutch.
-I am also planning to conduct information by analyzing television broadcasts from over the years, and conduct information on whether the use of English loanwords and English in
+I am also planning to conduct information by analyzing television broadcasts from over the years, and conduct information on whether the use of English loanwords increased or decreased in the last 40 years